nasa-petal/data-collection-and-prep/README.md

 Contains a variety of data files generated as a result of running the scripts.
 It includes the "primary CSV database".
 - **docs**
 Legacy files.
 Not used currently
 - **downloaders**
 Code to do downloading of information from journal paper sites.
 Code not used at the moment
 - **notebooks**
 Some Jupyter notebooks used for exploring doing some data collection and transformations
 - **testing_ideas**
-A collection of folders with scripts written to test out ideas for code that can be used for this workflow
+A collection of folders with scripts written to test out ideas for code that can be used for the data collection workflow
 - **tests**
 Test code.
 Not maintained.
 Many more tests need to be written
 - **utils**